The Woodcraft Folk: The Creed

 This would usually be followed by the campfire carol or other appropriate song.

 Decision making

 Woodcraft Folk is a democratic organisation.
 Policies are decided at annual conference (Annual Gathering), attended by delegates from groups and local districts.
 Between Annual Gathering responsibility for running the organisation falls on the members of the General Council.
 The organisation states that they "are proud of the fact that about half of our current General Council are young people under 25 years of age".

-The District Fellows (DFs) also have an annual decision making meeting, known as "Althing".
-This is normally held in October.
-They have an elected committee where each post is held for two years.
-Any District Fellow is able to attend and vote on the motions.
-This is not to say that they are totally independent from the main body of Woodcraft Folk.
-District Fellows still have representatives at Annual Gathering, and decisions made there still apply.

 Age groups

 Woodcraft Folk groups operate in England, Scotland, Northern Ireland and Wales.
 In Wales the organisation is known as Gwerin y Coed.
 Groups generally meet weekly, their activities including co-operative games, drama, camping trips, craftwork, singing and dancing, as well as following an educational programme based on the organisation's aims and principles.
 Group nights last between one and two hours, depending on the age of the children or young people.
 Groups are divided by age.